allanstar-byte/CefCula-Final/Readme.md

 ## Version
 I'm currently on ccv1 (ccv1 are the naming of the application versions meaning chefcula version 1).
 I'll continue building him until he is the best.

+## Product Description

+This application is intented - based on its first phase, to provide a:

+        1. Home Page
+        2. Cusines Page
+        3. Quotes Page
+        4. Galerry Page
+        5. Contact Ribbon
+        6. A copyright message at the bottom

+The first phase will be extended to incorporating the recipes for different types in various cultures.
+This application should as well accomodate videos, live recordings, Likes, Share and comment button

 ## Technologies Used

 He is currently being build using